-Want to set up a limited liability company (UG or GmbH) in Germany?
+Want to start a limited liability company (UG or GmbH) in Germany?
 We’ve put together a roadmap to help guide you through the formation process.
-This will save you hours of research as we’ve included everything you need to get registered in one neat checklist.
+Save yourself hours of research with this one neat checklist.
+It gives you everything you need to start (incorporate) your company.

 Get ready for some fun German terminology!
 In true German style, there are a lot of bureaucratic hoops to jump through and forms to fill in.